 Planned commissioning date – October 1, 2022

 Timely completion of the Baltic Pipe will allow Poland to become independent of Russian natural gas.
-Poland’s current long-term supply contracts with Russia’s Gazprom expire in 2022.
+Poland’s current long-term supply contracts with Russia’s Gazprom expire in 2022 (Reuters).

-Annual capacity is projected to be 10 bcm (roughly 60% of annual natural gas consumption in Poland)
+Annual capacity is projected to be 10 bcm, roughly 60% of annual natural gas consumption in Poland (Reuters).

-Investors: Transmission System Operator Gaz-System (Poland) and Energinet (Denmark)
+Investors: Transmission System Operator Gaz-System of Poland and Energinet of Denmark (Energinet)

-Denmark’s Energinet is responsible for the construction of a gas compressor station in Zealand, the expansion of the Danish transmission system, and the Norway-Denmark tie-in (in cooperation with Norwegian operator Gassco).
+Denmark’s Energinet is responsible for the construction of a gas compressor station in Zealand, the expansion of the Danish transmission system, and the Norway-Denmark tie-in - in cooperation with Norwegian operator Gassco (The Baltic Pipe Project).

 The Baltic Pipe project has received EUR 51.4MM from the Connecting Europe Facility (CEF).
-These funds will be used to implement the design works and obtain all necessary administrative permits for both the offshore part of the gas pipeline and the extension of the necessary transmission infrastructure in the territories of Denmark and Poland.
+These funds will be used to implement the design works and obtain all necessary administrative permits for both the offshore part of the gas pipeline and the extension of the necessary transmission infrastructure in the territories of Denmark and Poland (The First News).

-September 2017 -- Geophysical, geotechnical, and environmental surveys for the offshore pipeline commenced (conducted by Gaz-System contractor, Ramboll Denmark A/S)
+September 2017 -- Geophysical, geotechnical, and environmental surveys for the offshore pipeline commenced, conducted by Gaz-System contractor, Ramboll Denmark A/S (Poland at Sea).

-November 2017 to January 2018 -- Environmental Impact Assessment procedures for the offshore pipeline initiated (including Espoo procedure)
+November 2017 to January 2018 -- Environmental Impact Assessment procedures for the offshore pipeline initiated, including Espoo procedure (Baltic Marine Environment Protection Commission).